azat-co/rest-api-express/README.md

 $ node express.js
 ```

-in a new window
+In a new terminal window:

 ```
 $ mocha express.test.js
 ```

-or (if you don't have mocha installed globally):
+Or, if you don't have mocha installed globally:

 ```
 $ ./node_modules/mocha/bin/mocha express.test.js
 ```

 # Express.js 3.x